About this post

 - Part #2 (this post) focuses on “next steps” for EAs interested in seriously exploring working in Congress, and includes resources and tactical suggestions for people across different career stages (current students, recent graduates, and people with terminal degrees and/or several years of work experience).

-The posts are published anonymously for reputational reasons.
 The content of the posts is based on the author’s personal experience working on policy in DC for several years, background reading, and conversations with more than two dozen EAs and non-EAs with extensive Congressional experience.

-If you are seriously considering working in Congress or are already looking for jobs on Capitol Hill, you can get in touch with relevant members of the DC EA community by filling in this Google Form.
+If you are seriously considering working in Congress or are already looking for jobs on Capitol Hill, you can get in touch with relevant members of the community by filling in this Google Form.

 Step #1: Think about whether you want to work in Congress

 Post #1 reviewed several reasons why working in Congress could be highly impactful.
 But it also mentioned working in Congress is not for everyone.
 Here, we will dig a little deeper into that latter point.
 Several EAs have already started working in Congress for impact-related reasons.
 Some like it and are still there, while others have had to leave.
 For example, one EA who had a staff job told me:

 The Hill has a very specific culture and I wish someone had warned me about it before I started working there.
 At best, staffers are idealistic, passionate, hard-working, and professional.
 At worst, they are uptight, cutthroat, not that smart, and narcissistic.
 Ultimately, I found it too unpleasant to work with Hill staffers and had to leave the Hill — although I did learn a lot and left for a great job, so it wasn't all the Hill's fault.